 The overall health of the container plants in mitigation area DG-4 was noted as being good.
-Approximately 10 to 15 percent of container plants in the coastal sage scrub portions of DG-4 were showing varied levels of stress which is the same as the percentage of plants showing stress during the previous qualitative monitoring event.
-Approximately 15 to 20 percent of container plants in the riparian portions of DG-4 were showing varied levels of stress, which is the same percentage of container plants that were showing stress during the previous qualitative monitoring visit.
+Approximately 10 percent of container plants in the coastal sage scrub portions of DG-4 were showing varied levels of stress which is approximately the same as the percentage of plants showing stress during the previous qualitative monitoring event.
+Approximately 10 percent of container plants in the riparian portions of DG-4 were showing varied levels of stress, which is approximately the same as the percentage of plants showing stress during the previous qualitative monitoring event.
 The stress appears to be mostly due to the same reasons described in DG-2A.
-Many plants that appeared to be stressed during previous qualitative monitoring events, due to high temperatures and drought stress, appeared to be recovering.
-In addition, the 300-foot buffer around a least Bell's vireo (Vireo bellii pusillus) nest that affected middle portions of DG-4 has been removed; however, weed proliferation in this area prior to buffer removal likely contributed to plant stress and mortality.
 For most portions of DG-4, only a negligible number of container plants were noted as being missing or dead.
-Formal mortality counts were taken for DG-4 during the quantitative monitoring and will be included in the annual reporting.
-The container planted willow species and Fremont's cottonwood were showing signs of seasonal dieback; however, the planted willow and mulefat cuttings were also observed to be sprouting vigorously.
+Formal mortality counts were taken for DG-4 during the 2020 quantitative monitoring and were included in the 2020 annual reporting.
+The container planted willow species and Fremont's cottonwood were no longer showing signs of seasonal dieback and the willow and mulefat stakes were observed to be thriving.
+Some of the planting basins were observed to have minor erosion and should be repaired.
 The installation of plants in the DG-4 mitigation area appears to have been completed successfully and the issues noted during the monitoring are not expected to have an impact on the continued growth of the plants.
 Photos 16 through 19 in Attachment B document the mitigation area during the monitoring visit.

 Native plant growth was noted throughout the DG-4 mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as California sagebrush (Artemisia californica), mugwort, mulefat, tall flatsedge, Canada horseweed, California buckwheat, California poppy, jimsonweed, salt heliotrope, telegraph weed, and stinging nettle were observed sprouting in the DG-4 mitigation area.
+Native plants such as common yarrow (Achillea millefolium), deerweed, California sagebrush, tarragon (Artemisia dracunculus), mugwort, mulefat, cobweb thistle, California poppy, jimsonweed, telegraph weed (Heterotheca grandiflora),caterpillar phacelia, California bluebells (Phacelia minor), ladies' tobacco, California rose (Rosa californica), and stinging nettle were observed sprouting in the DG-4 mitigation area.

-Nonnative weed cover in DG-4 was estimated at less than 5 percent for most areas, which is approximately 5 percent less than what was observed during the previous qualitative monitoring event; however, portions of DG-4 that are adjacent to weed infested portions of Phase 2 (i.e., DG-4A) were observed to have new germination of perennial pepperweed.
-Nonnative species observed in DG-4 included black mustard, poison hemlock, perennial pepperweed, and white horehound.
+Nonnative weed cover in DG-4 was estimated at approximately 45 percent for most areas, which is approximately 20 to 25 percent more than what was observed during the previous qualitative monitoring event.
+It should be noted that portions of DG-4 that are adjacent to weed infested portions of Phase 2 (i.e., DG-4A) were observed to have new germination of perennial pepperweed.
+Nonnative species observed in DG-4 included black mustard, red brome, Italian thistle (Carduus pycnocephalus), tocalote, poison hemlock, red-stemmed filaree, perennial pepperweed, white horehound, chamomile (Matricaria chamomilla), annual yellow sweetclover, and curly dock.
 Nonnative weed cover, especially perennial pepperweed, is a significant problem in portions of the DG-4 mitigation area.
 Because perennial pepperweed can produce dense colonies through seed germination and underground rhizomes (rhizomatous roots), removal of this species without the use of systemic herbicide is very difficult.
+In addition, many of the nonnative weeds observed in this mitigation area are starting to flower and will soon go to seed.
+Weed abatement should be conducted for this mitigation area as soon as possible.